blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 ...
 ```

-Here, we can see, for example, in the exchange with id `dooar_ethereum`, the amountOut is: `1705409482`
+Here, the exchange with id `dooar_ethereum` have an amountOut of `1705409482`.

-Which means, than in `dooar_ethereum`, we will get `1705409482` USDC after exchanging 1 ETH at the time of this writting.

-USDC have 6 decimals, which means that we will get 1705.409482 USDC after exchanging 1 ETH in dooar_ethereum.
+USDC have 6 decimals so we would get 1705.409482 USDC after exchanging 1 ETH in dooar_ethereum.

 _Please  note: The fee of the exchange is took in account by the API.
-Blockchain APIs is giving you the exact amount that you will get as if you really did the exchange.
+Blockchain APIs is giving you the exact amount that you will get as if you did the exchange.
 Be careful, some tokens have an  extra fee on buy/sell which is not taken in account using this method._